 This week, I’d like to share something about one of my personal health routines that I hope will help others.
 I don’t usually talk about my personal habits too much, but it’s something that’s really made a difference in my health and well-being.
 It’s my morning routine.

 What’s a morning routine, you ask?
 Well, it’s different things to different people.
 However, my personal routine includes daily meditation and writing.
 Yours could include walking and yoga.
 Or reading and running.
 Or any other combinations you can think of.
 And it could include just one activity, or more than one.
 You could have two, three, or four activities included, or even more if you feel you have the time.

-I have recommended Courtney’s course to many others, and have heard great feedback from those individuals.
-Even if you don’t take the course, I would highly encourage you to pick a routine for yourself.
+While Courtney’s course is no longer available, there are other resources out there that can help you find what works for you.
+Craig Kulyk’s Create Good Mornings is one good place to start.
+No matter what support resources you use, I would highly encourage you to just pick a routine for yourself.
 Start small, with just one task for a few minutes, and work your way up to more time.
 Make it a point to get to bed at a reasonable time so that you can wake up before the others in your household to engage in your routine without interruptions.
 Do it however you like, just do it.
 You’ll be very glad you did.